Lady Gaga takes off the make-up for movie role

 “There was make-up, just a little bit, and he said: ‘I want no make-up on your face’.
 And so this vulnerability was something he brought out of me.”

-In the movie, Gaga’s character Ally is told her nose is too big and will prevent her becoming a success, something the 32-year-old singer said she empathized with.
+In the movie, Gaga’s character Ally is told her nose is too big and will prevent her becoming a success, something the 32-year-old singer said she emphasized with.

 “When I was first starting out, you know, I was not the most beautiful girl in the room,” she said, adding that her faith in her own songwriting talent allowed her to forge ahead.

 “There were lots of women that were singers but did not write their own music.
-Many record executives wanted to take my songs and give them to other women to sing, and I was, like, holding onto my music with my whole ten fingers saying: ‘You’re not going to take my songs from me’.”
+Many record executives wanted to take my songs and give them to other women to sing, and I was, like, holding onto my music with my cold dead fingers saying: ‘You’re not going to take my songs from me’.”

 “A Star Is Born” premieres in a non-competition slot at the Venice Film Festival which runs from Aug.
 29 to Sept 8.